More misery for Mount as Chelsea midfielder loses sixth Wembley final in a row after FA Cup penalty defeat to Liverpool | Goal.com

 More misery for Mount as Chelsea midfielder loses sixth Wembley final in a row after FA Cup penalty defeat to Liverpool

-Chelsea star Mason Mount endured more Wembley heart-break on Saturday as he lost his sixth consecutive final at the ground, also missing the decisive penalty that allowed Liverpool to lift the FA Cup.
+Chelsea star Mason Mount endured more Wembley heart-break on Saturday as he lost his sixth consecutive final at the stadium, also missing the decisive penalty that allowed Liverpool to lift the FA Cup.

-The midfielder saw his kick saved by Alisson with the shoot-out poised at 6-5, after the two side ground out a 0-0 draw after extra time.
+The midfielder saw his kick saved by Alisson with the shoot-out poised at 5-5, after the two sides ground out a 0-0 draw after extra time.

-Konstantinos Tsimikas then stepped up to win the game for the Reds, repeating their Carabao Cup win over the Blues earlier in 2022.
+Kostas Tsimikas then stepped up to win the game for the Reds, repeating their Carabao Cup win over the Blues from earlier in 2022.

 Editors' Picks